answebdev/liri-node-app/README.md

 # LIRI Bot Demo

 Since this is a command line application, there is no HTML page to see this app in action.
 You can see the LIRI Bot application in action in my demo video.
-Here is a link to the demo video:
+Here is a link to the video:

 https://drive.google.com/file/d/1zTTCWQ063xKTVHmKXtmQ4XHE-XpSAP_5/view